-Recently, the concept of constraints has been incorporated into Bayesian optimization.
+While with known constraints one could constrain the search domain of Bayesian optimization to the feasible region [as in convex optimization (Boyd et al., 2004)], for unknown constraints we need to actively learn about the a priori unknown constraint.
 Gelbart et al. (2014) introduce an algorithm to optimize an unknown function subject to an unknown constraint.
 However, this constraint was not considered to be safety-critical; that is, the algorithm is allowed to evaluate unsafe parameters.
-The case of finding a safe subset of the parameters without violating safety constraints was considered by Schreiter et al. (2015), while Sui et al. (2015) presented a similar algorithm to safely optimize an objective function.
-However, the algorithm of Sui et al. (2015) considers safety as a minimum performance requirement.
-In robotics, safety constraints are typically functions of the states or inputs that are independent of the performance.
+Schreiter et al. (2015) consider safety constraints for active learning, where the goal is to identify parameters that are safe, rather than optimizing the process directly, while Sui et al. (2015) present a similar algorithm to safely optimize an objective function.